-After the successful outcome of the Montgomery Bus Boycott, its leader, Martin Luther King wrote Stride Toward Freedom (1958).
-The book described what happened at Montgomery and explained King's views on non-violence and direct action.
-Stride Toward Freedom was to have a considerable influence on the civil rights movement.
+After the successful outcome of the Montgomery Bus Boycott, its leader, Martin Luther King wrote Stride Toward Freedom: The Montgomery Story (1958).
+The book described what happened at Montgomery and explained King's views on non-violence and direct action and was to have a considerable influence on the civil rights movement.

 In Greensboro, North Carolina, a small group of black students read the book and decided to take action themselves.
 On 1st February, 1960, Franklin McCain, David Richmond, Joseph McNeil and Ezell Blair, started a student sit-in at the restaurant of their local Woolworth's store which had a policy of not serving black people.
 In the days that followed they were joined by other black students until they occupied all the seats in the restaurant.
 The students were often physically assaulted, but following the teachings of King they did not hit back.